Wherein Valentina plays her cards right.

 "You will get full say on what kind of dress and what colour," Valentina offered, knowing the modiste would have something to say, but could be swayed.

 Rose breathed in deeply and let go slowly.
 "Fiiine.
 Fine.
 It will be fun, right?"
-She at least tried to convince herself that it would be.
+At least she tried to convince herself that it would be.

 When Bosra entered the shop and joined her friends in the back, she could tell something was going on.
-Rose was looking miffed.
-Tina was looking smug.
+Rose was looking miffed, and Tina had a smug look on her face.

 "Pastry, Miss Bosra?" he asked, hopeful.